Guideline: Higher Degree by Research: Editing of Theses

-- Students may use third parties (professional or otherwise) to assist in preparing their thesis for submission, provided they discuss this with their supervisor and provide the editor with a copy of this guideline before they commence work.
+- Candidates may use third parties (professional or otherwise) to assist in preparing their thesis for submission, provided they discuss this with their supervisor and provide the editor with a copy of this guideline and the Australian Standards for editing practice guideline before they commence work.

 - Third party editorial intervention is restricted to:

 - Standard E

 - Where a third party provides advice on matters of structure (Standard C), only examples should be given, not detailed sets of changes.